Call 01534 733162

 Omega-3 deficiency or imbalance can also manifest as physical signs in the body.
 These include painful and swollen hands and wrists, dry skin, eczema, diffuse redness of the skin, cracking of the finger tips.

 If you do not eat 3 or more servings per week of fatty fish (e.g. salmon, mackerel, sardines and herring) and/or eat a lot of processed foods or vegetable oils, consider taking a good quality omega-3 supplement (particularly if you have symptoms of deficiency).
-We recommend Jarrow EPA/DHA Balance or Nordic Natural Cod Liver Oil, both available from amazon.
+We recommend Arctic Cod Liver Oil – available from The Natural Dispensary (use practitioner ‘Steffen Toates’ to register).

 Bone broth or slow cooked joints e.g. brisket